bayofmany/peapod/README.md

     }

-And here is how you interact with the framed elements:
+And this way you query for and interact with the framed objects:

     public void testClassic() {
         TinkerGraph classic = TinkerFactory.createClassic();